-ACT English is always the first section.
-You have 45 minutes to complete 75 multiple-choice questions that each have four answer choices.
-The questions are spread among five essays that include 15 accompanying questions.
-You want to read the essays just as you would a paper that you’ve been asked to peer-review.
+The ACT English Test is always the first one you’ll encounter on test day.
+You have 45 minutes to complete 75 multiple-choice questions.
+The questions are spread among five essays that include 15 questions each.
 You do not want to skip over any of the sentences, even if they do not contain underlined words or phrases since many of the organization and writing strategy questions require you to understand the essay as a whole.

 - Read until you have enough info to identify the issue.